-It is important to wear loose-fitting clothing so your clothes don’t get in the way of spinal adjustments.
-The chiropractor may lift up your leg or gently twist your back, which may be difficult with tight-fitting clothing.
-Athletic wear is often the clothing of choice.
+Wear loose-fitting clothing so your clothes don’t get in the way of spinal adjustments.
+The chiropractor may lift up your leg or gently twist your back.
+Athletic wear is recommended.

 It’s also important to wear close-toed shoes for general chiropractic adjustments.

-You may hear a lot of “popping” or “cracking” like when you crack your knuckles.
-This is thought to be caused by joint cavitation, when gases in your joints’ lubricating fluids are released.
-It is a sign your joints are being mobilized.
+You may hear a lot of “popping” or “cracking,” like when you crack your knuckles.
+This is caused by joint cavitation when gases in your joints’ lubricating fluids are released.
+It signals that your joints are being mobilized.

-Again, I do not adjust patients using drop table or twisting/cracking adjustments.
-These are common, but do not serve our patients best in their upper cervical chiropractic treatment plans.
+I do not adjust patients using a drop table or twisting/cracking adjustments.
+These are common but do not serve our patients best in their upper cervical chiropractic treatment plans.

 Yes, it is safe to get chiropractic adjustments from a trained and licensed doctor of chiropractic.

-Those are much better odds than taking anti-inflammatory meds, such as NSAIDs, for pain.
-NSAIDs (non-steroidal anti-inflammatory drugs) are not even as effective as spinal adjustments at relieving neck pain.
-NSAIDs certainly don’t correct the cause of your problem.
+Adjustment techniques have much better odds than taking anti-inflammatory meds, such as NSAIDs, for pain.
+NSAIDs (non-steroidal anti-inflammatory drugs) are less effective as spinal adjustments at relieving neck pain.
+NSAIDs don’t correct the cause of your problem.